 Punakha is a Dzongkhag (district) in Bhutan.
 The Dzong (Fortress) located close to Kuruthang town is also the ancient capital of Bhutan.

 All tourists need to get special permission for visiting Punakha which is issued from Thimphu.
-From Thimphu the Dechhem Lam (Road) will take you to Simtokha from where tourists has to take a diversion towards the north.
+From Thimphu, the Dechhem Lam (Road) will take you to Simtokha from where tourists have to take a diversion towards the north.
 The road from Simtokha winds into pine forests and through small villages for 20 Kms and then open miraculously onto the northern ridge of the mountains.
-About 30 km from Thimphu you would be passing through Dochula, a 3150 meter pass which is also the highest point in the drive.
+About 30 km from Thimphu you would be passing through Dochula, a 3150-meter pass which is also the highest point in the drive.
 The view over the Himalayas at Dochula pass, at 10500 feet (3150m), is one of the most spectacular in all Bhutan.
-Within sight of the alpine snows is a magnificent canvas of colour - a profusion of red, pink, white, yellow and purple rhododendron blossoms splashed amongst the soft green of wild herbs, and forest trees.
+Within sight of the alpine snow are a magnificent canvas of color - a profusion of red, pink, white, yellow and purple rhododendron blossoms splashed amongst the soft green of wild herbs, and forest trees.
 The road throughout has dense virgin forests on both sides.
-From pajo a left turn would soon take to you Punakha.
+From Pajo a left turn would soon take to you Punakha.

 What to See

-Just a couple of kilometres before the Punakha Dzong lies Kuruthang town.
-The small town with well organised roads is a nice place for evening shopping.
+Just a couple of kilometers before the Punakha Dzong lies Kuruthang town.
+The small town with well-organized roads is a nice place for evening shopping.

 Wangdue Phodrang Dzong

-The Wangduphodrong Dzong is located about 15 km from the Punakha Dzong.
+The Wangduphodrong Dzong, located about 15 km from the Punakha Dzong.
 This Dzong was also built in the year 1638.
-It overlooks Sankosh river from a hill top.
+It overlooks the Sankosh river from a hilltop.
 The Dzong was in ruins and was being rebuilt with support from the Indian government.
-However on 24th June 2012 a fire destroyed the entire Dzong.
+However, on 24th June 2012, a fire destroyed the entire Dzong.
 The Bhutan government is planning to reconstruct it again.
 Bhutan had submitted the Dzong to be considered as a World Heritage Site before the accident occurred.

 Khamsum Yuley Lakhang

-Is a temple built by the Bhutanese queen that is about 8 km ahead of Punakha Dzong.
-After the motorable road you need to hike for about half an hour to reach here.
+This is a temple built by the Bhutanese queen that is about 8 km ahead of Punakha Dzong.
+After the motorable road, you need to hike for about half an hour to reach here.